East Smoky Minor Hockey Association Bylaws

 3.05.3 No delegate shall speak twice on the same subject without the permission of the President, unless in explanation, or the mover of a motion.

-3.05.4 A resolution in writing, signed by all the Officers and placed within the minutes of the Executive Board, is as valid and effective as if regularly passed at a meeting of the Executive Board.
+3.05.4 A resolution in writing, signed by all Officer’s and placed within the minutes of the Executive Board, is a valid and effective as if regularly passed at a meeting of the Executive Board

 BYLAW IV - EXECUTIVE